tsubakihon/Spirits/README.md

 I have a deviantart page : nicknameisfortheweak.deviantart.com

 And that's it, I hope you'll enjoy this startpage if you see this submission !
-Like usual, if you have find the script cool or bad, if you have questions, suggestions, there is a section called 'Comments', you can use it everytime !
+Like usual, if you find this startpage cool or bad, if you have questions, suggestions, there is a section called 'Comments', you can use it everytime !